Continuous to intermittent flows in growing granular heaps: Results and discussion

 \subsection{Predicting the transition: from fixed-$h$ to variable-$h$ piles}

-Differently from most of previous research, our experiments show the continuous to intermittent transition in a completely controlled way: not only the input flux is controlled, but also the deposition height is fixed.
-Typical experiments look at the transition without changing the position of the funnel feeding the heap, so $h$, decreases as the upper side of the heap grows.
-That behaviour is represented experimentally by the solid, decreasing lines in Fig. \ref{fig:Fig4} and can be modeled by applying the mass conservation principle: $h$ varies in time as $h_0 - \sqrt{2t F \tan{\theta_c}}$, where $h_0$ is the initial height of the container over the bottom of the Hele-Shaw cell and $\theta_c$ the critical angle of the pile's surface.
+Differently from most of previous research, our experiments show the CIT in a completely controlled way: not only is the input flux controlled, but also the deposition height is fixed.
+In typical situations where some granular material is poured to form a growing heap, it is poured from a container without changing its position, so $h$ decreases as the upper side of the heap grows.
+That behavior is showed for experiments we made with a fixed container and represented by the solid, decreasing lines in Fig. \ref{fig:Fig5}.

+Fig. \ref{fig:Fig5}(a) shows how the deposition height decreases as the length of the pile increases while Fig. \ref{fig:Fig5}(b) shows its temporal evolution.
+Both behaviors can be modeled by applying the mass conservation principle, and approximating the pile as a triangular shape with fixed angle $\theta_s$, height $Y$ and base $X$.
+Since $Y+h=h_0$, $Y=X\tan\theta_s$, and from mass conservation $XY=2Ft$, one obtains that $h$ varies with the pile length as $h_0 - X\tan\theta_s$ and varies in time as $h_0 - \sqrt{2t F \tan{\theta_s}}$, where $h_0$ is the initial height of the container over the bottom of the Hele-Shaw cell and $\theta_s$ the critical angle of the pile surface.
+These expressions correspond to the two gray lines shown in Fig. \ref{fig:Fig5} (a) and (b).
+Their agreement with the experimental data, the black continuous line, is noticeable.

-Straight lines (dashed) increasing in time (which are linear fits to the experimental values represented by squares) correspond to the evolution of the transition from the continuous to the intermittent regime for controlled-$h$ experiments: each point of that line correspond to $t_c^{fixedh}$ for a different value of $h$.
-The line represents the interface between the continuous and the intermittent regimes for those input fluxes, then, the times at which the two curves intercept should match the transition time for a free-$h$ experiment, i.e., $t_c^{fixedh}=t_c^{varh}$.
-The insets, which correspond to piles grown without controlling the deposition height, show that our prediction is correct.
-Futhermore, it can be determined at which fixed-$h$ the transition occurs at the same time for both kind of experiments, fixed-$h$ and variable-$h$.
-Following the same idea in Fig. \ref{fig:Fig4} the value of $x_c$ can be predicted as well.
+Dashed lines in Fig. (\ref{fig:Fig5}) are constructed by fits to the experimental data where $X_c$ and $t_c$ were obtained in different experiments controlling $h$ (represented by squares).
+Each point of these lines corresponds to (a) $X_c^{h_{fix}}$ and (b) $t_c^{h_{fix}}$ for the different values of the fixed deposition height $h_{fix}$.
+The lines represent the interface between the continuous and the intermittent regimes for those input fluxes.
+Then, the length (time) at which the two curves intercept should match the transition length (time) for a free-$h$ experiment, i.e., $X_c^{h_{fix}}=X_c^{h_{var}}$ ($t_c^{h_{fix}}=t_c^{h_{var}}$).
+The insets, which correspond to piles grown without controlling the deposition height, show that our prediction is correct in each case.
+Furthermore, using that idea it can be determined at which fixed-$h$ the transition occurs at the same length or time for both kind of experiments, fixed-$h$ and variable-$h$.